Windstorm selection helper#

 subplot.gridlines()

-, higher values indicate a stronger storm.
+Lower values of mean sea level pressure generally indicate a stronger storm.

 Step 5: Find the corresponding storm(s) on CDS#